 - You may need the money for something else.

-1. Technical Trends of a stock
+1. Technical Trends of a Stock

 Support and Resistance levels tend to hold at round numbers like $1.00, $1.50, $2.00.
 This is a tip I learned from legendary investor Jesse Livermore.
 This tends to happen because investors tell their brokers to buy or sell at nice round numbers.
 Volume tends to increase when share prices approach support levels.
-Buying pressure increases at these levels and will potientially keep the price over support.
+Buying pressure increases at these levels and will potentially keep the price over support.
 Also support levels can fail, which can take out stop losses causing a sharp stock decline.
 Several support levels may exist for a single stock, but each support levels can be weak, strong or moderate.
 Generally when a stock falls below support, it can become resistance.

-These are caused by an increase in selling activity at aa particular price, making it harder for it to rise above a certain level.
+These are caused by an increase in selling activity at a particular price, making it harder for it to rise above a certain level.
 Resistance levels can be a great place to take profits.

 3. Volume of shares traded (Trading Activity)

 Increases in trading activity is usually positive for penny stocks, unless there is a major sell off.
-High trading activity could mean the penny stock is getting alot of exposure.
+High trading activity could mean the penny stock is getting a lot of exposure.
 If volume of shares traded is decreasing or non-existent, this would be cause for concern and you may have difficulty selling your shares.
-Judging whether a stock has high or low trading activity comes down historical averages.
+Judging whether a stock has high or low trading activity comes down following historical trading volumes.